hone-labs/teal-interpreter/docs/configuration.md

 A `config` object to configure the TEAL interpreter can be passed to the `execute` function or the constructor of the `TealInterpreter` class.
 This allows you to configure the state of the interpreter.
 You can provide values for arguments, globals, locals.
 You can provide values for transactions and details of accounts, assets and applications.

-The `config` object is simple JSON data that follows particular conventions.
+The `config` object is a simple JSON data object that follows particular conventions.
 Before looking at the overall format of the data let's look at how define individual values.
+Skip to the end to see a complete example.

 ## Definining values